DexterInd/GoPiGo3/Projects/PIDLineFollower/README.md

 1. Ki = 0
 1. Kd = 1300

-#### The Old Line Follower
+#### The Red Line Follower

-For the old line follower, the following parameters work best for the GoPiGo3:
+For the red line follower, the following parameters work best for the GoPiGo3:

 1. Base Speed = 300
 1. Loop Frequency = 30